Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                          |
 | Python | `void set_render_particles(bool particles)`  |

-Determine if the particles will be rendered in game.
+Determine if the particles will be rendered in the game.

 Default value: true